RaviTeja110820/aws/AWS Essentials.md

 AWS ***Firewall Manager*** aids in the administration of Web Application Firewall (WAF), by presenting a centralised point of setting firewall rules across different web resources.

+***Technical Account Manager (TAM)*** is your designated technical point of contact who helps you onboard, provides advocacy and guidance to help plan and build solutions using best practices, coordinates access to subject matter experts, assists with case management, presents insights and recommendations on your AWS spend, workload optimization, and event management, and proactively keeps your AWS environment healthy.

-A resource that provides guidance, architectural reviews, and ongoing communication with your company as you plan, deploy, and optimize your applications - ***Technical Account Manager (TAM).***
+>A resource that provides guidance, architectural reviews, and ongoing communication with your company as you plan, deploy, and optimize your applications - ***Technical Account Manager (TAM).***

 # Code